Media Release November 6, 2020

 Thirty-five flax plants have been replanted at Waikato’s Lake Ruatuna as part of a project to establish a nursery for the sought-after weaving material.

-The flax, from 11 different species, are significant to Māori weavers and have been translocated from a private property on the outskirts the Hamilton.
+The flax, from 11 different varieties, are significant to Māori weavers and have been translocated from a private property on the outskirts the Hamilton.

 The specimens – - ruahine, whareongaonga, wharariki, tūtaewheke, taiore, atarau, wharanui and tukura - were from the collection of local weaver Penney Cameron, who had obtained them over several years.
 Kohunga specimens were also provided by weaver Janaya Christie.